Global Optimization of the Mean First Passage Time for Narrow Capture Problems in Elliptic Domains

-Plots of the putative globally optimal merit function values as functions of $N$, for each eccentricity, can be found in Figure \ref{fig:meritComp}.
-From these plots it seems that eccentricity is an important factor when there are few traps, around $N < 10$, but each function behaves similarly as $N$ increases.
-In particular, as the number of traps $N$ increases, it is natural to expect that the average MFPT $\amfpt$ \eqref{eq:ellAMFPT} approaches zero; the merit function $\meritFunc(\trapLoc)$ therefore must, as $N\to \infty$, approach from above the value $\domMeas / (4\pi^2 D\nu) \simeq -0.238$, which agrees with the plots in Figure \ref{fig:meritComp}.
+Plots of the putative globally optimal merit function values vs.~$N$, for each eccentricity value considered, are found in Figure \ref{fig:meritComp}.
+It follows that the domain eccentricity is a more important factor when there are few traps, but each function behaves similarly as $N$ increases.
+In particular, as the number of traps $N$ increases, the average MFPT $\amfpt$ \eqref{eq:ellAMFPT} approaches zero; the merit function $\meritFunc(\trapLoc)$ therefore must, as $N\to \infty$, approach from above the value $-\domMeas / (4\pi^2 D\nu) \simeq -0.238$, which agrees with the plots in Figure \ref{fig:meritComp}.

-Examination of the positions of traps in the optimized configurations, both visually and in terms of their radial coordinates, gives the impression that the optimal configuration is one which consists of traps placed on the vertices of nested polygons.
+Examination of the positions of traps in the AMFPT-minimizing configurations, both visually and in terms of their radial coordinates, gives the impression that the optimal configuration is one which consists of traps placed on the vertices of nested polygons.
 These polygons, while irregular, seem to possess some consistent structure, including being convex.
 (It is interesting to note that the optimal configurations of confined interacting points often take similar forms, both in two and three dimensions \cite{sloane1995minimal, manoharan2003dense, saint2001macroscopic, hoare1971physical}.)
 Due to the geometrical symmetries of the ellipse, the optimal configurations are defined uniquely modulo the group $C^2\times C^2$ of reflections with respect to both axes, which includes the rotation by $\pi$.
-The numerical algorithms, however, choose a single specific representative of the equivalent putative globally optimal configurations.
+Numerical optimization algorithms converge to a single specific representative of the equivalent putative globally optimal configurations.
 For example, for non-symmetric numerically optimal configuration, several traps may be found along the midline of one half (right or left) of the domain.
 Optimal trap configurations with the same symmetry group as the ellipse were also observed (see, e.g., Figure~\ref{fig:configN10}(c)).